 With spring (and spring cleaning) fast approaching, it’s tempting to purge a lot of stuff.
-While purging and focusing only on that which brings you joy (like Marie Kondo suggests), it’s important to also take a step back and focus on what you should keep.
-There are certain items that may feel like clutter but are actually important to make space for.
+While purging and focusing only on that which brings you joy (like Marie Kondo suggests), it’s important also to take a step back and focus on what you should keep.
+Certain items may feel like clutter but are actually important to make space for.

 While many of these may already be digitized, you’ve likely got albums or boxes full of old photos somewhere in your house.
 Even though you don’t look at them regularly, don’t throw them away.
 Somewhere down the line, you’ll regret it.
 Instead, set them aside and commit to getting them digitized or organized before you dump them.

 Sure, you may not need that giant spatula regularly, but what would you do if you needed it and didn’t have it?
 Set aside space on a less used shelf in your cabinet for kitchen items you use only a few times a year.

 3. Family Heirlooms

 Maybe those family heirlooms don’t bring you joy or look that great with your décor.
 But they are family heirlooms.
 If you don’t want them and they don’t bring you joy, be sure you ask the rest of your family if they want them before you donate or sell them.

 You may not have used that old computer in years, but your personal data is still on it.
 Even seemingly innocuous electronics like a smart TV may hold some personal information.
 Before you get rid of them, be sure your data has been wiped and can’t be retrieved.
 Find out more from the FTC.